Einsums/Einsums/libs/Einsums/Errors/docs/index.rst

     Indicates that an invalid enum value was passed to a function.

+.. cpp:class:: rank_error

+    Indicates that a tensor argument had an invalid or incompatible rank.

 This module also contains exception classes for every HIP, hipBLAS, and hipSOLVER status code.
 To get the name of a HIP exception, take the :code:`hip` off of the beginning of the status code.
 For instance :code:`hipSuccess` becomes :code:`Success`.
 To get the hipBLAS or hipSOLVER exception, remove the :code:`HIPBLAS_STATUS` or